Ramboll Environ

 Environ was a privately held, international environmental, safety and health sciences consulting firm headquartered in Arlington, Virginia.
-ENVIRON had operations across more than 90 offices in 21 countries, with more than 1,500 consultants when it was acquired in December 2014 by Danish-based Ramboll.
+Environ had operations across 21 countries when it was acquired in December 2014 by Danish-based consultancy group Ramboll.

-In a transition period, legacy ENVIRON was rebranded as Ramboll Environ, Inc. Since January 1, 2018, ENVIRON no longer exists as a separate business entity, and is now part of the Water and Environment & Health divisions of Ramboll.
+In a transition period, legacy Environ was rebranded as Ramboll Environ, Inc. Since January 1, 2018, Environ no longer exists as a separate business entity, and is now part of the Water and Environment & Health divisions of Ramboll.

 History

-The firm was founded as ENVIRON in Washington, D.C., in 1982.
+The firm was founded as Environ in Washington, D.C., in 1982.

 In 1996 the firm acquired EAG, a consulting firm in the United Kingdom.
-In 2003 ENVIRON merged with Applied Epidemiology, Inc., a provider of epidemiological consulting services in occupational health, environmental health and injury, and disability research.
-ENVIRON then merged in 2005 with The ADVENT Group, an engineering consulting firm specializing in industrial wastewater management and related areas, and developer of the patented ADVENT Integral System (AIS).
+In 2003 Environ merged with Applied Epidemiology, Inc., a provider of epidemiological consulting services in occupational health, environmental health and injury, and disability research.
+Environ then merged in 2005 with The ADVENT Group, an engineering consulting firm specializing in industrial wastewater management and related areas.

-In 2007 ENVIRON acquired Boelter Associates, Inc., a consulting firm with expertise in industrial hygiene and building forensics.
+In 2007 Environ acquired Boelter Associates, Inc., a consulting firm with expertise in industrial hygiene and building forensics.
 In 2009, the firm acquired Brazilian consultancy ARQUIPÉLAGO Engenharia Ambiental Ltda.(Arquipélago).

-ENVIRON acquired Mexican firm Hicks Environmental in February 2014, expanding into Mexico with an office in Monterrey.
-In March 2014, ENVIRON established operations in Yangon, Myanmar, becoming the first global environmental consultancy in the country.
+Environ acquired Mexican firm Hicks Environmental in February 2014, expanding into Mexico with an office in Monterrey.
+In March 2014, Environ established operations in Yangon, Myanmar, becoming the first global environmental consultancy in the country.

-The Danish company Ramboll acquired ENVIRON 2014-12-16.
+The Danish company Ramboll acquired Environ 2014-12-16.
 January 1, 2018, legacy Environ was included in the Water and Environment & Health divisions of Ramboll, and Environ no longer exists as a separate business entity.

 Operations and services

 The firm offered various environmental, health and safety, sustainability and health sciences services, including air quality and climate change management, regulatory compliance assistance, due diligence, remedial design and engineering, ecology and sediment management, and risk and exposure assessment and management.

-In its April 28, 2014 edition, Engineering News-Record ranked ENVIRON Holdings, Inc., as the 27th largest pure design firm; the 35th largest design firm in international markets; and the 49th largest overall U.S. design firm.
+In its April 28, 2014 edition, Engineering News-Record ranked Environ Holdings, Inc., as the 27th largest pure design firm; the 35th largest design firm in international markets; and the 49th largest overall U.S. design firm.

 Environment

-ENVIRON provided assistance in assessing and mitigating potential environmental risks.
-Key services included: air quality management; climate change and energy management; due diligence; ecology and sediment management; risk assessment and management; and site investigation and remediation.
+Environ provided assistance in assessing and mitigating potential environmental risks.
+Its services included air quality management, climate change and energy management, due diligence, ecology and sediment management, risk assessment and management, and site investigation and remediation.

 Facilities

 The firm provided assistance so that industrial facilities are regulatory compliant, managed potential liabilities, and assessed environmental, health, and safety risks when making an acquisition.
-Key services included: Building Performance and Property Loss Consulting, Compliance Assistance, Dose Reconstruction, Occupational Health and Safety; and Site Investigation and Remediation.
+These services included building performance and property loss consulting, compliance assistance, dose reconstruction, occupational health and safety; and site investigation and remediation.

 Human health

-ENVIRON assessed and addressed potential human health risks associated with environmental, residential and workplace exposures and product-related exposures.
+Environ assessed and addressed potential human health risks associated with environmental, residential and workplace exposures and product-related exposures.
 This work included product safety and stewardship, industrial hygiene and safety, risk assessment and management, and industrial chemical safety evaluations.